It is hard to learn to trust ourselves sometimes.

 Sometimes we struggle with trusting ourselves because we are afraid of making mistakes.

-Sometimes we struggle because the external authorities in our life do not want to relinquish their control over us, and so they try to enforce dependence on them long after it is appropriate.
+And sometimes we struggle because the external authorities in our life do not want to relinquish their control over us.
+And so they try to enforce dependence on them long after it is appropriate.

-Sometimes we struggle because people around us are unkind, cruel, and domineering and regularly demean us, making us feel like they always know better than us and that we are stupid and cannot trust our own reason, emotions, and decision-making process.
+Sometimes we struggle because people around us are unkind, cruel, and domineering and regularly demean us.
+They make us feel like they always know better than us and that we cannot trust our own reason, emotions, and decision-making process.

-As we get older, we increasingly become the expert on our own lives because we are the closest person to our own thoughts and feelings.
-We also know more than anyone else about our own life experiences.
+As we get older, we increasingly become the expert on our own lives.
+After all, we are the closest person to our own thoughts and feelings.
+So we also know more than anyone else about our own life experiences.

 Therefore, we are in a far better position than anyone else to know the best way for us to live our lives.
-In fact, if we keep trusting other people’s advice about how to live our lives, rather than trusting ourselves, it is very likely that we will live an increasingly ineffective, frustrating, and unfulfilling life.
+In fact, if we keep trusting other people’s advice about how to live our lives, it is very likely that we will live an increasingly ineffective, frustrating, and unfulfilling life.

 This is because we will be taking directions about how to live our life from people who don’t really know what they are talking about.
-No one but us can see into our hearts and minds and know our experiences intimately and first-hand.
+No one but us can see into our hearts, minds, and personal experiences.
 So we increasingly need to listen to ourselves more than we listen to other people in regards to the best way to live our lives.

 The good news is that all of us have the potential for wise, creative, loving and compassionate decision-making.
 This capacity of ours is our Wise Self.

-Our Wise Self is that potential in us that we can always develop that allows us to become wise, thoughtful, moral, ethical, and skilled decision-makers.
+Our Wise Self is that potential in us that we can always develop.
+Itallows us to become wise, thoughtful, moral, ethical, and skilled decision-makers.
 Recognizing that we can always connect to our Wise Self gives us more confidence that we can trust ourselves.

 How Do We Connect With Our Wise Self and Learn to Trust Ourselves?

-Two: Read wise books or (if you feel comfortable) sacred scriptures (see suggestions at the end of the post) that help you to connect with Divine and human wisdom.
+Two: Read wise books or (if you feel comfortable) sacred scriptures (see suggestions at the end of the post).
+Such sources help you to connect with Divine and human wisdom.